Can Large Language Models Infer Causation from Correlation?: Related Work

 \section{Related Work}

 \paragraph{Existing Causal Reasoning Tasks} A large body of existing research of causal reasoning in NLP focuses on leveraging empirical knowledge to do tasks such as inferring the cause and effect of why an agent perform certain tasks \citep{sap2019atomic}, the motivation and emotional reaction in a social context \citep{Sap2019SocialIQA}, how people achieve a given goal with a set of concrete steps \citep{zhang-etal-2020-reasoning}, the development of a story given a different beginning \citep{qin-etal-2019-counterfactual}, and how in general LLMs serve as a knowledge base of cause and effect \citep{willig2023probing,kiciman2023causal}.
-In contrast, our \ourdata task focuses on the pure causal inference skill of models, which is a knowledge-dependent reasoning skill based on formally correct rules from causal inference. \paragraph{Existing Logical and Inference Tasks} Another related area of literature is logical and inference tasks.
-A well-established task is natural language inference (NLI), which identifies the semantic relationship between a pair of sentences \citep{maccartney-manning-2008-modeling,bowman-etal-2015-large}.
-NLI datasets mainly focus on the set and paraphrase relations, such as ``a group of boys are playing football'' can entail ``some guys are playing football,'' where ``boys'' are a sub-concept of ``guys'' and ``a group of'' and ``some'' are paraphrases.
-Existing datasets cover entailment in news articles \citep{dagan2006pascal}, image captions \citep{bowman-etal-2015-large}, and across multiple genres \citep{williams-etal-2018-broad}.
-Recently, there has been increasing efforts to extend the inference task to various logical inference skills such as deductive logic and propaganda techniques \citep{jin-etal-2022-logical,alhindi-etal-2022-multitask}.
+In contrast, our \ourdata task focuses on the pure causal inference skill of models, which is a knowledge-dependent reasoning skill based on formally correct rules from causal inference.

+\paragraph{Existing Logical and Inference Tasks} Another related area of literature is logical and inference tasks, of which a well-established one is natural language inference (NLI), to identify the semantic relationship between a pair of sentences \citep{maccartney-manning-2008-modeling,bowman-etal-2015-large}.
+NLI datasets mainly focus on the set and paraphrase relations.
+For example, ``a group of boys are playing football'' can entail ``some guys are playing football,'' where ``boys'' are a sub-concept of ``guys,'' and ``a group of'' and ``some'' are paraphrases.
+Recently, there have been increasing efforts to extend the inference task to various logical inference skills such as deductive logic and propaganda techniques \citep{jin-etal-2022-logical,alhindi-etal-2022-multitask}.
 Our \ourdata dataset is the first dataset testing the correlation-to-causation inference skill, which is unique of its type.